 Mineral Wool Insulation

 Mineral wool insulation has gained significant popularity as an alternative to other insulation options.
-Mineral wool insulation offers the R-value found in other insulation products and is developed from inorganic fibers, making it naturally fire resistant.
+The mineral wool insulation R-value is similar to that found in other insulation products, and it is developed from inorganic fibers, making it naturally fire resistant.

-Mineral wool insulation, also known as rock wool, is made from inorganic fibers derived from basalt, a volcanic rock.
-It is spun into fibers and manufactured into batts, rolls or loose-fill insulation – the same forms found in fiberglass insulation.
+Mineral wool insulation, also known as rock wool, is made from inorganic fibers derived from volcanic basalt rock.
+It is spun into fibers and manufactured into mineral wool batt insulation, rolls, or loose-fill insulation—the same forms found in fiberglass insulation.